Glutaric aciduria type 1: Pathophysiology

+This enzyme deficiency allows glutaric acid, 3-hydroxyglutaric acid and to a lesser extent glutaconic acid to build up to abnormal levels, especially at times when the body is under stress.
+These intermediate breakdown products are particularly prone to affect the basal ganglia, causing many of the signs and symptoms of GA1.
+Glutaric acid (GA) can block Na^{+}-dependent glutamate uptake by causing oxidative stress.
+Na^{+}/K^{+}-ATPase also gets inhibited by GA which hampers astrocyte re-uptake of glutamate, and worsens excitotoxicity; inhibition of Na^{+}/K^{+}-ATPase causes edema of neurons which capilaries, and causes dilatation of deep venous system, due to lack of valves, flow would be decreased in striatum and thalamus.
+Due to metabolic dysfunction, alpha-ketoglutarate gets depleted which hampers HIF1a degradation and upregulates VEGF; this upregulation causes weak blood vessels (without junction proteins) to form, an these vessels tend to cause hemorrhages.
+Oxidative stress gets induced by glutaric acid which in turn damages lipids, proteins and DNA.
+GA also activates astrocytes, can cause microgliosis which in turn causes inflammatory proceses and disrupts myelination.
+Another substartes that geet inhibited are mitochondrial respiraotry chain complexes (I, II, and III gets inhibited).

+3-Hydroxyglutaric Acid (3HGA) like GA can cause oxidative stress, inhibition of mitochondrial complex II, and astrogliosis.
+3HGA can inhibit glutamate decarboxylase which participates in synthesis of GABA, and it can account for decreased GABA.

 Diagnosis

 Normally, magnetic resonance imaging shows the Sylvian fissure to be operculated, but in GA1-associated encephalopathy, operculation is absent.
 In many jurisdictions, GA1 is included in newborn screening panels.
 Elevated glutarylcarnitine can be detected by mass spectrometry in a dried blood spot collected shortly after birth.
 After a positive screening result, confirmatory testing is performed.
 This includes urine organic acid analysis, looking for glutaric acid and 3-hydroxyglutaric acid.
 Plasma and urine acylcarnitine analysis can also be informative.
 Molecular analysis, including gene sequencing and copy number analysis of GCDH, can be performed to confirm the diagnosis.
 Molecular testing can also provide information for family planning and prenatal testing, if desired.

 Treatment

 Correction of secondary carnitine depletion

 Like many other organic acidemias, GA1 causes carnitine depletion.
 Whole-blood carnitine can be raised by oral supplementation.
 However, this does not significantly change blood concentrations of glutarylcarnitine or esterified carnitine, suggesting that oral supplementation is suboptimal in raising tissue levels of carnitine.
 Clinical nutrition researchers have likewise concluded that oral carnitine raises plasma levels but does not affect those in muscles, where most of it is stored and used.

 In contrast, regular intravenous infusions of carnitine cause distinct clinical improvements: "decreased frequency of decompensations, improved growth, improved muscle strength and decreased reliance on medical foods with liberalization of protein intake."

 Choline increases carnitine uptake and retention.
 Choline supplements are inexpensive, are safe (probably even in children requiring anticholinergics) and can increase exercise tolerance, truncal tone and general well-being, providing evidence of the suboptimal efficiency of carnitine supplementation alone.